Ynn/selfstar/content/intro-runtime.md

 + use the Felix Web Console to manage your applications,
 + use basic commands to get information about the running applications.

-This knowledge is NOT absolutely necessary to code and run the examples presented here - most operations are hidden or abstracted by the provided IDE (iCASA IDE).
+This knowledge is NOT absolutely necessary to code and run the examples presented here - most operations are hidden or abstracted by the provided IDE.
 However, it constitutes a background which can be very useful when trying to understand what's really going on during deployment and execution.